Lartza/radiobutler/README.md

 - _Stomp server (Apache ActiveMQ Artemis tested, required for Visual Slideshow)_

 ### Setup
-To setup a local development environment after cloning follow these instructions.
+To set up a local development environment after cloning follow these instructions.

 Creating a venv is highly recommended\
 You can let your chosen IDE handle this or run\